Prem8185/Traffic-Sign-Recognition-system/README.md

    - Sign Meaning
    - Driver Advice

-3. If Gemini becomes unavailable, the application automatically switches to the MobileNetV2 fallback system to ensure uninterrupted predictions.
+3. If Gemini becomes unavailable, the application automatically switches to the MobileNetV2 fallback system which is trained on own to ensure uninterrupted predictions.

 ---